aws/aws-advanced-odbc-wrapper/docs/using-the-aws-odbc-wrapper/plugins/failover-plugin.md

-## Failover Support for the AWS ODBC Wrapper
+## Failover Plugin for the AWS Advanced ODBC Wrapper

 ### Failover Process

 In an Amazon Aurora database (DB) cluster, failover is a mechanism by which Aurora automatically repairs the DB cluster status when a primary DB instance becomes unavailable.
 It achieves this goal by electing an Aurora Replica to become the new primary DB instance, so that the DB cluster can provide maximum availability to a primary read-write DB instance.
-The AWS ODBC Wrapper implements failover support to coordinate with this behavior to provide minimal downtime in the event of a DB instance failure.
+The AWS Advanced ODBC Wrapper implements failover support to coordinate with this behavior to provide minimal downtime in the event of a DB instance failure.
 To learn more about Aurora cluster's failover feature see the [Amazon RDS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Concepts.AuroraHighAvailability.html#Aurora.Managing.FaultTolerance).

 ![failover_diagram](../../images/failover_diagram.png)

-The figure above provides a simplified overview of how the AWS ODBC Wrapper handles an Aurora failover encounter.
+The figure above provides a simplified overview of how the AWS Advanced ODBC Wrapper handles an Aurora failover encounter.
 Starting at the top of the diagram, an application using the driver sends a request to get a logical connection to an Aurora database.

 In this example, the application requests a connection using the Aurora DB cluster endpoint and is returned a logical connection that is physically connected to the primary DB instance in the DB cluster, DB instance C. By design, details about which specific DB instance the physical connection is connected to have been abstracted away.

 Over the course of the application's lifetime, it executes various statements against the logical connection.
 If DB instance C is stable and active, these statements succeed and the application continues as normal.
 If DB instance C experiences a failure, Aurora will initiate failover to promote a new primary DB instance.
-At the same time, the AWS ODBC Wrapper will intercept the related communication exception and kick off its own internal failover process.
+At the same time, the AWS Advanced ODBC Wrapper will intercept the related communication exception and kick off its own internal failover process.

 If the primary DB instance has failed, the driver will use its internal topology cache to temporarily connect to an active Aurora Replica.
 This Aurora Replica will be periodically queried for the DB cluster topology until the new primary DB instance is identified (DB instance A or B in this case).